vetsuisse-unibe/NGS-course-docs/unixExs.md

 Locate your Terminal.app and type the following ssh command *ssh login@binfmserv01.unibe.ch*
 When it prompts for password please enter the corresponding password also from the LoginInfo document.
+### Windows 10 Users
+Locate Ubuntu and type the following ssh command
+*ssh login@binfmserv01.unibe.ch*
+When it prompts for password please enter the corresponding password also from the LoginInfo document.

+### Older Windows Users
+Locate Mobaxterm and type the following ssh command *ssh login@binfmserv01.unibe.ch*
+When it prompts for password please enter the corresponding password also from the LoginInfo document.

 Please ask for assistance any time, you do not understand the exercises.

 Commands in grey blocks are to be typed in the Unix command shell.

 Words in italics need to be replaced by the proper parameters (for example, your file name).

 ### Try some basic unix commands